goodmami/pe/docs/faq.md

-# Differences with Regular Expressions
+# Frequently Asked Questions

+## How Do Parsing Expressions Differ from Regular Expressions?

 Parsing expressions are a lot like regular expressions with a few key differences, as discussed below.
 For the examples in this section,